ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 [^issue] https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/71

-A Verifier SHALL iterate over all ACS entries and SHALL attempt to match the condition ECT against each ACS entry using the algorithm described in {{sec-match-one-condition-ect}}.
+A Verifier SHALL iterate over all ACS entries and SHALL attempt to match the condition ECT against each ACS entry using the algorithm described in ({{sec-match-one-condition-ect}}).
 A Verifier SHALL create a "matched entries" set, and SHALL populate it with all ACS entries which matched the condition ECT.

 If the matched entries array is not empty, then the condition ECT matches the ACS.